hillaliy/homebridge-midea-air/README.md

 ### Rotation Speed and Swing

-Rotation Speed and Swing mode can set in the homekit device when you swipe up to device settings.
+Rotation Speed and Swing mode can set in the HomeKit device settings.
 Rotation Speed values are:
 0%: device off
 / 25%: Low